-All assignments except the last one will be submitted in hard copy (typed), due at the beginning of class on the designated due date.
-Unless otherwise noted, write-ups should 1 to 1-1/2 pages (minimum 300 words), double-spaced, in Times or Times New Roman 12-point type with your name, date, and assignment title at the top.
+All assignments will be submitted in hard copy (typed), and due at the beginning of class on the designated date.
+Write-ups should be double-spaced, in 12-point type with your name, date, and assignment title at the top.